KelvinBalcombe/Econometrics/README.md

 # Econometrics
-Econometrics Code, This is the Python and Rcode for the examples in my Econometrics Course, which is Gretl based
+Econometrics Code, This contains the Grelt, Python and Rcode for the examples in my Econometrics Course, which is Gretl based.
+The code files are the zipped files, and the remaining files are the data that is necessary to run the courses.
+For the Gretl scripts (in sessions.zip) it is assumed that you have the wooldridge data sets downloaded on gret.
+You may also have to change the path statement in your files at the top of each script file so that it can be read.